-1 This waste has not yet been disposed of: the repository for HLW and ILW-LL is currently under development (Cigeo).
-The repository for LLW-LL is also under development.
+1 This waste has not yet been disposed of: the disposal of HLW and ILW-LL is currently under development (Cigeo).
+The disposal of LLW-LL waste is also under development.
 Waste without a specific disposal solution (DSF) will be directed to a management solution after any necessary treatment or characterisation.